Node Projects: Linting + Formatting + Conventional Commits

 directory at project root and create each of the following within:

-- Recommended extensions for projects using eslint, prettier and tailwindcss
+- Recommended extensions for projects using eslint, prettier and typescript

 - project-scoped settings for invoking the prettier and eslint extensions to do their thing as files are saved.